Materials-Consortia/omdi2021/omdi2021/content.md

 **Gareth Conduit**, University of Cambridge, UK
 **Gian-Marco Rignanese**, UCLouvain, Belgium

+### Recorded presentations

+*Recordings of the presentations will be found here.*

+LICENSE: CC-BY-4.0

+### Presentation slides

+*Presentation slides will be available here.*

+LICENSE: CC-BY-4.0

 ## <a name="registration" class="mdheader"></a> Registration

 The registration form has now closed.